Waskesiu Camping – Prince Albert National Park Activities

-Waskesiu – is a town by Lake Waskesiu, situated within the Prince Albert National Park in the Canadian province of Saskatchewan.
-Its a great location for camping, picnic and to enjoy some fun under the sun.
-The park is open all year around, but May to September are most preferred months to visit.
-Facilities within the park include souvenir shops, small grocery stores, a gas station, a laundromat, restaurants, hotels and motels, rental cabins, camp grounds, three marinas, many beaches, picnic areas, tennis courts and lawn bowling greens.
+Waskesiu is a town by Lake Waskesiu, situated within the Prince Albert National Park in the Canadian province of Saskatchewan.
+It’s a great location for camping, picnic and to enjoy some fun under the sun.
+The park is open all year round, but May to September are the most preferred months to visit.
+In this post, learn all about Prince Albert National Park Activities and Waskesiu camping for the summer in Saskatchewan Canada.

-Our Journey started from Saskatoon.
+Our journey started from Saskatoon to Prince Albert.
 Saskatoon is connected to all major cities in Canada by air as well as by road.
 The drive from Saskatoon to Prince Albert National Park is about 2.5 hours.

 We entered the National Park and passed through cottages and cabins by the park entrance.